It’s Stone Crab Season!

 Living in Florida is gift for many reasons.
 Want to known one of my favorites?
 Here’s a hint; it’s two words: Stone Crabs!
-Being that they are in season, it seems like the perfect time to share a little bit of my love affair with them.
+Being that they are in season from October 15 to May 15, it seems like the perfect time to share a little bit of my love affair with them.
 Check out some of my favorite things about stone crabs.
 PS…I have a short list of some great stone crab spots you might want to try!

 Joe’s Stone Crab